 However, if you are not a big fan of bread, use roti, paratha or wheat bread.
 They will love it.
-French fires or bhajiya are also a good match.
-To be precise, if the bhajiya is made from onion, then its a jackpot.
+French fries or bhajiya are also a good match.
+To be precise, if the bhajiya is made from onion, then it’s a jackpot.

 Imagine a khatti-meethi chutney with your favourite onion fritters.
 On top of it a cup of Garma-garam chai.
-All of them will make you feel like heaven’s on earth.
+All of them will make you feel like heaven on earth.